One of the best ways to see and experience downtown Tampa is to explore the Riverwalk, a 2.6-mile waterfront pedestrian walkway.

 7. MacDill Park

-Continue on the Tampa Riverwalk past the immense convention center, and you'll start heading north along the banks of the Hillsborough River.
+If you continue on the Tampa Riverwalk past the immense convention center, you'll start heading north along the banks of the Hillsborough River.

 8. Curtis Hixon Waterfront Park